sccn/sccn.github.io/tutorials/10_Group_analysis/study_data_visualization_tools.md

 options.
 For instance, one might create two identical *STUDIES*, in one computing the time/frequency measures using FFTs in one and using wavelets in the other one.
-Once computed, you will be able to toggle between design results so as to compare them.
+Once computed, you will be able to toggle between design results to compare them.

 There can only be one set of pre-computed data files associated with the processed data files.
-So, if you want to compare side by side different sets of pre-compute parameters, then you should duplicate the *STUDY* folder and all associated data files.
+If you want to compare side by side different sets of pre-compute parameters, you should duplicate the *STUDY* folder and all associated data files.
 Save a STUDY using a different file name is not sufficient.